OpheliaMiralles/weathermart/README.md

 ### Extras

 Some of the dependencies are split up into different extras.
-By default, `install.sh` will install all extras.
+The extra dependency groups list as follows:

 | Source  | `<XYZ>` |
 | -------- | ------- |